 The fourth Walt Disney World theme park celebrates one amazing adventure after another with wild animals, exciting attractions, lavish stage shows and lovable characters!
-Highlights include a runaway train adventure, an authentic African safari, a whirling white-water raft ride, a thrilling race back in time to prehistoric worlds, and two Broadway-style musical stage shows based on hit Disney films.
+Highlights include a flight on a banshee, a runaway train adventure, an authentic African safari, a whirling white-water raft ride, a thrilling race back in time to prehistoric worlds, and two Broadway-style musical stage shows based on hit Disney films.

 Location: From Walt Disney World property: take World Drive to Osceola Parkway West.
 From off Disney property: take I-4 to Exit 64B (U.S. 192 West), to World Drive North, to Osceola Parkway West, to Disney’s Animal Kingdom parking plaza.

 Project Announced: June 5, 1995

 Employees: More than 4,500 cast members to date

 Animals: About 2,000, representing 300 species — most acquired from zoos accredited by the Association of Zoos & Aquariums.

 Landscaping: More than 4 million (3,000 species) trees, plants, shrubs, vines, grasses, ferns, etc.

 Entry Garden: The Oasis — A lush botanical garden designed for guests to explore habitats of fascinating creatures including iguanas, a giant anteater, several species of colorful birds and other animals.

 Africa — Journey through the “wild” savanna on Kilimanjaro Safaris that seems to put you in the heart of Africa with lions, zebra, giraffes and other magnificent animals roaming freely.
 An authentic African village is filled with sights and sounds of the mysterious continent.
 The Wildlife Express steam train travels from Africa to Rafiki’s Planet Watch, an interactive conservation center where guests enter a world of discovery about animals and their environments.
 Several animal interaction experiences are offered.